Università Cattolica del Sacro Cuore: The Italian cabinet of 2011

-After the appointment of Professor Lorenzo Ornaghi as a minister, all the powers and functions belonging to the office of rector were entrusted to the vicar vice-chancellor, Prof. Franco Anelli, for the term of Ornaghi's office.
+After the appointment of Professor Lorenzo Ornaghi as a minister, all the powers and functions belonging to the office of rector were entrusted to the vice-chancellor, Prof. Franco Anelli, for the term of Ornaghi's office.

 Rector

 The Magnifico Rettore is the most senior post in this institution, elected every 4 years by the board of directors.
-The role of the Rector is to represent the university and to convene and chair the board of directors, the management committee, the academic senate, and the board of the Agostino Gemelli University Polyclinic.
+The role of the Rector is to represent the university and to convene and chair the board of directors, the management committee, the academic senate, and the board of the Agostino Gemelli University Hospital.

 Organization

 Schools

 The UCSC offers a wide range of degrees in 12 faculties.